New York City FC: 2022–present: Campeones Cup winners and struggles for form

 New York City struggled for form throughout the 2023 campaign, as continued departures crippled the club's performance, including critical members of the 2021 championship-winning squad—among them, goalkeeper Sean Johnson, defenders Anton Tinnerholm and Alexander Callens, and midfielder Maxi Moralez (who returned after a six-month stint at Racing Club).
 Several key new additions were made to the squad, including Santiago Rodríguez, James Sands, and Matt Freese.
 Despite this, the club had one of its worst statistical seasons, including a disastrous stretch that saw only 2 wins in 21 matches between April and August, across all competitions.
-For the first time in its history, the club missed the MLS Cup playoffs, finishing 11th in the conference and 22nd overall.
+For the first time since the club's inaugural season, the club missed the MLS Cup playoffs, finishing 11th in the conference and 22nd overall.

 The 2024 season saw a return to success for the club, with significant challenges.
 Despite spending over $20 million on new players, including Jovan Mijatović and Agustín Ojeda, the club achieved a middling regular season result, finishing at 6th in the conference and 13th overall.
 That result enabled the club's returned to playoff action, defeating FC Cincinnati on penalties in the first round.
 That victory set up an eastern conference semifinal clash with the Red Bulls in the first ever post-season edition of the Hudson River Derby, ending in a 0–2 defeat.
-Three days after the season-ending loss, head coach Nick Cushing was fired, eventually replaced by Dutch-English manager Pascal Jansen, most recently of Ferencváros.
+Three days after the season-ending loss, head coach Nick Cushing was fired and replaced by Dutch-English manager Pascal Jansen, most recently of Ferencváros.

+Prior to the 2025 season, Santi Rodríguez departed the club for Botafogo for a reported $17 million fee, the second-highest in club history.
+A clear replacement was not found until the mid-season transfer of Nico Fernández Mercau, who joined as a designated player from Elche CF. Despite significant injuries to the squad, including mid-playoff incidents involving Andres Perea and Alonso Martinez, the club posted a good regular season result, placing 5th in the Eastern Conference.
+NYC knocked the 2025 Supporters' Shield-winning Philadelphia Union in the Eastern Conference semifinals, before losing in the conference finals to Inter Miami.